daninteriano/phase1project/README.md

 From there a title will be listed below the input field.
 The title name, an cover image for the title, as well as a pair of button will populate.

-Included in the pair of buttons is a completed button as well as a delete button.
+Included in the pair of buttons is a Done button as well as a delete button.
-The compelte button will signify that a title has been read, and will then allow the user to rate the title if they so choose, using a 5 star rating system.
+The Done button will signify that a title has been read, and will then allow the user to rate the title if they so choose, using a simple heart button to signify a positive reaction or a thumbs down showing a negtive reaction to the title.
 Once a user has concluded their enjoyment of the title, they also have an option to remove it at any point in time simply clicking on the delete button.

 # Roadmap
-In the future I plan to integrate a sort function for more personalization.
-Sticking with personalization in mind, a category sorting method that separates the titles by genre will also be a key feature.
+In the future I plan to integrate a star rating system for more detailed informatoin.
+With personalization in mind, a category sorting method that separates the titles by genre will also be a key feature.

 # Support
 Feel free to reach out to me reading any questions or concerns at dannyboyint@gmail.com